-These measures are expected to trigger savings of around 56Mtoe per year from 2020, reducing CO2 emissions by 136 million tonnes annually, equivalent to taking almost 58 million cars off our roads.
+These measures are estimated to have led to a reduction in EU CO2 emissions by about 80 million tonnes annually so far, equivalent to taking almost 45 million cars off our roads.

 What does the coolproducts campaign want?

-Energy labels could include NOx and greenhouse gas emissions warnings.
+NOx and greenhouse gas emissions warnings on the energy labels.

-Electric boilers and storage water heaters are by far the least efficient of the equipment to be covered and should be phased out at a certain point.
-In the meantime, a prominent warning about product inefficiency should be shown on the product and user manual.
+Setting 2030 as the phase-out date for electric storage water heaters, which are by far the least efficient type.
+In the meantime, a prominent warning about product inefficiency should be shown on the product label, fiche and user manual;